 How to prevent this: Rely heavily on referrals when selecting an accountant.
 If they have businesses you trust backing up their competence, chances are better that you’ve found a true professional.
 Do your due diligence on everyone you’re considering, just like you would with a potential hire.

 You can also consider less-tangible things like personality fit, as you’ll be spending at least some time each month interacting personally with your accountant.
 Also ensure their services and fees line up with your needs before you spend too much time on intangibles.

-6. You Have No Idea What Your Accountant Means
+6. You Have No Idea What Your Accountant is Saying

 Your work as a business owner doesn’t end now that you’ve found your amazing accountant.
 More horror stories abound of businesses who trusted excellent accountants who simply made honest mistakes that the business owner didn’t catch or due to a misunderstanding.